ayton-village/website/hall/content/hiring-the-hall.md

 ·      The hall also has a MPLC ‘Umbrella®’ Licence which allows hirers to show DVD’s and Blu-rays as long as no direct charge is made to watch the film and there is no public advertising.

-·      Included in the hire are folding chairs and tables,crockery, cutlery and tea towels etc.
+·      Included in the hire are folding chairs and tables, crockery, cutlery and tea towels etc.

 ·      No smoking is allowed anywhere in the hall and that includes electronic vapes and cigarettes.

 ·      The hirer must agree with and sign the Terms and Conditions of Hire before the let.

-·      The ACHA committee reserves the right to refuse anybookings.
+·      The ACHA committee reserves the right to refuse any bookings.

-**Public LiabilityInsurance**
+**Public Liability Insurance**

 The hall’s insurance policy provides for non-commercial individuals and groups who do not have their own cover.